evcraddock/ledger-starter/docs/daily-process.md

 ## Summary

 That's it!
 What once seemed like a daunting daily task now takes just 5-10 minutes each morning.
 The combination of ledger's power and Claude Code's assistance makes tracking finances surprisingly painless.
-Sure, there's a learning curve at first, the clarity and control you gain over your finances is worth those few minutes each day.
+Sure, there's a learning curve at first, but the clarity and control you gain over your finances is worth those few minutes each day.
 Plus, there's something oddly satisfying about watching everything balance perfectly at the end.